Karan-Singh-01/terraform-aws/Simple_Serverless_Project/README.md

 **Troubleshooting:**

-For any issues encountered during deployment or configuration, refer to the blog post for troubleshooting tips and best practices.
+For any issues encountered during deployment or configuration, please refer to my blog post for troubleshooting tips and best practices.

 **Feedback:**